 - “Soviet Intelligence and KGB Active Measures against Slavic Studies and ‘Sovietology’ in the West, 1955 – 2022”,” for the International Conference of the International Association for Intelligence Education (IAFIE), (the city of Treviso, Veneto, Italy, June 19-22, 2022).

-Congratulations to Daniel Gonzalez, BSU SOST Alum and current Director of Exhibitions Curation at the Indiana Historical Society, on the recent publication of Hoosier Latinos: A Century of Struggle, Service, and Success (IHS Press, 2022) with co-author Nicole Martinez-LeGrand!
+Congratulations to Daniel Gonzales, BSU SOST Alum and current Director of Exhibitions Curation at the Indiana Historical Society, on the recent publication of Hoosier Latinos: A Century of Struggle, Service, and Success (IHS Press, 2022) with co-author Nicole Martinez-LeGrand!

 Ball State’s Social Studies Teaching graduates are in the classroom!
 Congratulations to:

 - Maddy Hall teaching 5th Grade Social Studies at Kipp Indy Unite Elementary in Indianapolis.

 - Kaitlyn Perry teaching History, Geography and Government at Hamilton Heights High School in Arcadia, IN.